There are two types of asbestos

-- dispose of asbestos waste in domestic kerbside bins.
+- put asbestos waste in your kerbside bins.
 It is dangerous for Council staff and can contaminate otherwise recyclable waste streams

 - reuse, recycle or illegally dump asbestos products or asbestos contaminated waste not to comply with the requirements listed above

 - fail to comply with the requirements listed above.

 How do I report illegal dumping of asbestos

 - Call the NSW EPA Environment line on 131 555.